benny123tw/Decrypto-Game-Bot/README.md

 - [x] Embed keywords and pin it.
 - [x] Sending answer will automatic add reaction on it.
 (Correct :white_check_mark: or Incorrect :x:)
 - [x] Design the game system based on original [Game Rules](https://www.gokids.com.tw/tsaiss/gokids/rules/DECRYPTO_EN_RULES_09nov2017.pdf "game rules").
+- [ ] Scalable keywords
 - [ ] Assign encrypter to palyer every round.
+- [ ] Encrypter sending their descriptions to bot(PM) will store the descriptions data and passing to both game text channels.
+- [ ] Check if encrypter's description is repeat.
+- [ ] Create 3 voice channel.
+1 for players who are join.
+2 for team.
 - [ ] Anti-cheat(Current encrypter not allow to tpye anything).
 	- [x] If encrypter type any words it will reset the codes and sending message to both game channels "someone cheating".
-	- [ ] Current encrypter will add temp muted role.
+	- [ ] Current encrypter will add temp muted role. that means can't type and speak in their team channels.
 - [x] Carrer
 - [ ] Economic system.
 	- [x] Bank system (deposite and draw money)